-You may be able to reduce interest rate by maintaining a high credit rating.
+You may be able to reduce your interest rates by maintaining a high credit rating.
 This should make your payments easier and allow you to repay your debt much quicker.

 If you see errors on your credit reports, dispute them with the credit agency.
 A dispute letter should be sent to any of the agencies that are reporting the error.
 Be sure to include supporting documents.
-Make sure that you send the letter via recorded delivery, so that you can prove that the credit agency receives it.
+Make sure that you send the letter via recorded delivery to prove that the credit agency receives it.

 You should always make an effort to pay your bills on time; this is very important.
 Your FICO score will increase immediately after you pay the bills that are consistently paying back your debts.

-Taking time to examine your monthly credit card bill is critical to ensure that there are no errors. if you find any, then you need to get in touch with the company right away so this does not become a blemish on your credit record.
+Taking time to examine your monthly credit card bill is critical to ensure that there are no errors.
+If you find any, you need to get in touch with the company right away not to become a blemish on your credit record.

 Give your credit card company a call and ask them to lower the limit on your credit limit.
-Not only will this prevent you from owing more, but it can also imply that you are responsible to those companies and to any future companies.
+Not only will this prevent you from owing more, but it can also imply that you are responsible for those companies and any future companies.

 To fix damaged credit, pay off your credit card balances as fast as you can.
 Pay off accounts with the highest interest rates first.
 Doing so shows your creditors that you are taking your debt problem seriously.

 Some ways of dealing with debt repayment are better for your credit score than others, and you should be sure of how it will affect you.
-Creditors are only trying to get the money that you owe them and could care less how it will affect your score.
+Creditors are only trying to get the money you owe them and care less about how it will affect your score.

 Even if a charge held against you is legitimate, finding an error in the amount, like the date or the amount owed, may let you have the whole thing taken off your credit report.

-If a creditor agrees to give you a payment plan, you should first get the details of the plan in written form.
+If a creditor agrees to give you a payment plan, you should first get the plan’s details in written form.
 After you have paid off your debt, request appropriate documentation that confirms your zero balance.

-There are many law offices that promise quick credit fixes; avoid these.
-The state of the economy has caused many lawyers to practice unethical methods by promising credit repair for a steep fee and not delivering.
+Many law offices promise quick credit fixes; avoid these.
+The economy’s state has caused many lawyers to practice unethical methods by promising credit repair for a steep fee and not delivering.
 Get reviews on a lawyer before you go to them for help.

-In order to start the process of credit repair, it is wise to seek new credit as a way to re-establish yourself.
+To start the process of credit repair, it is wise to seek new credit as a way to re-establish yourself.
 A secured credit card, one that is prepaid, will help you improve your credit score.
-This will make you appear responsible to future potential lenders.
+This will make you appear responsible for future potential lenders.

 If anyone trying to collect a debt makes threats, make a note of their illegal behavior.
 Consumers have rights, and you need to be informed of what they are.

 Make sure that the credit improvement agency you choose to work with them.
 There are lots of credit repair.
-There are numerous people that have been the victim of credit repair scams.
+Numerous people have been the victim of credit repair scams.

 If you are having budget problems, call a credit counseling organization.
-These companies will work out a repayment plan with your creditors, and help you to take control of your finances.
-Credit counseling can assist you in finding the best method of effectively managing your finances so that you can meet all obligations you have.
+These companies will work out a repayment plan with your creditors and help you take control of your finances.
+Credit counseling can help you find the best method of effectively managing your finances so that you can meet all obligations you have.

-The statement will do is draw more attention to negative reports on your credit history.
+The statement will do draw more attention to negative reports on your credit history.

-If you are unable to make your monthly payments, let your creditors know, and try to work out a suitable payment plan with them.
-Many times, creditors can create repayment plans that aren’t reported to the credit bureaus, but only if you contact them.
+If you cannot make your monthly payments, let your creditors know, and try to work out a suitable payment plan with them.
+Often, creditors can create repayment plans that aren’t reported to the credit bureaus, but only if you contact them.
 This can help you get some breathing room.
-It can also help you pay the bills where you aren’t able to negotiate a different payment plan.
+It can also help you pay the bills where you cannot negotiate a different payment plan.

 Be very careful about credit professionals who state that tells you they could fix your credit quickly.
-Because so many people these days suffer from credit problems, predatory attorneys have appeared who charge exorbitant fees for useless or illegal credit repair schemes.
-Do the research on any lawyer before you call them.
+Because so many people these days suffer from credit problems, predatory attorneys have appeared who charge exorbitant fees for useless or illegal credit repair schemes—research any lawyer before you call them.

 Begin reducing your debt.
-Creditors look at your total debt in relation to your income.
+Creditors look at your total debt concerning your income.
 If you have more debt than your income allows you to pay, you are a credit risk.
 You are not likely to be able to pay off the debt in full right away, so you should make a plan to repay in a timely fashion and follow that schedule.

 Prepaid or secured credit cards can help you to break bad spending and repayment habits.
 Potential lenders will see that you can be relied upon and are worthy of credit.